 - Sea Kayak and Gear Rentals

-Sea Kayak Lake Superior Park from the Pictographs at Sinclair Cove northwards through spectacular shores of sand and cobble beaches, rocky headlands and the more remote northern sections ending at our base on Superior at Michipicoten Bay.
+Sea kayak Lake Superior Park from the Agawa Rock Pictographs north along a spectacular coastline of sand and cobble beaches and rocky headlands, all the way to our Rock Island Paddling Centre on Michipicoten Bay.

-This Lake Superior sea kayak trip is designed for advanced novice through to intermediate paddlers.
-Some previous sea kayaking experience is required and your enjoyment will be enhanced if you are in good physical condition and comfortable with back-country camping.
-The lake is mostly calm in summer, but when it gets rough we enjoy the view from shore, so experience paddling in surf and swells is not necessary.
+This 7-day, 90-km Lake Superior guided sea kayak trip is designed for advanced novice and intermediate paddlers.
+Some previous paddling experience is required and your enjoyment will be enhanced if you are in good physical condition and comfortable with backcountry camping.
+The lake is mostly calm in summer, but when it gets rough we enjoy the view from shore, so experience paddling in surf and big swells is not necessary.

-Each group will travel according to its own pace, we tend to spend most of the day on the water leaving lots of time for covering the distance and exploring the Lake Superior park coast.
-We typically use singles and occasionally a double sea kayak.
+Each group travels at its own pace; we usually spend most of the day on the water, leaving lots of time for covering the distance and exploring the Lake Superior Provincial Park coast and providing breaks for water and snacks.
+We typically use single sea kayaks, with double (tandem) kayaks available as well.

 This is a wonderful trip for people wanting to experience paddling and camping on the wilderness coast of Lake Superior Provincial Park.
-It focuses on the beautiful places and the uncrowded northern portion of the Park.
-There is also an instructional component — your paddling and outdoor skills will improve dramatically in the company of similarly outdoor-minded companions.
+It focuses on the beautiful places in the uncrowded, northern portion of the park.
+There is also an instructional component to this trip: your paddling and backcountry camping skills will improve dramatically in the company of similarly outdoor-minded companions.
 Join us this summer!

-The following is a typical trip itinerary from our Rock Island Lodge site at the mouth of the mighty Michipicoten River and provides for 1 – 2 wind days so our actual campsites, start and end points may differ significantly.
+*The following is a typical trip itinerary from our Rock Island Lodge site at the mouth of the Michipicoten River and allows for 1 to 2 wind days so our actual campsites and start and finish points may vary significantly.

 Typical Trip Itinerary